littlebizzy/slickstack/readme.md

 ## Changelog

+* **NEW!** More improvement to the new auto-installation of WordPress on new SlickStack servers...

 * **NEW!** Known thin content regex patterns are now force-noindexed in SlickStack Nginx blocks including pagination (/page/), tags (/tag/), feeds (/feed/), and date-based archives (e.g. /2022/05/) as we begin juicing up the automated SEO features!

 * **NEW!** Bug fix to ensure WordPress installs automatically on brand new SlickStack servers more reliably (force wp_options population if table not detected and using SFTP user/password for default admin credentials).